Mad Max is a Damn Good Game and a Great Mad Max Story

 Regardless, the movie saw success, managing to win various awards and the hearts of most who saw it.
 Fast forward to September 1st, and Avalanche Studio’s video game adaptation of the film, aptly titled Mad Max saw release.
 Following its own story, this Mad Max is as much a return to Miller’s original trilogy as it is its own universe.

 You wouldn’t be wrong to assume it was based on Fury Road.
 From the moment you load the game, you’re barraged with the same style and aesthetics brought on from the recent film.
-Max himself is designed after Tom Hardy’s character in the film, from his initial outfit, to the iconic knee brace strapped to his leg.
+Max himself is designed after Tom Hardy’s character in the film, from his initial outfit to the iconic knee brace strapped to his leg.
+Interestingly, during a conversation with my cousin who reviews various 카지노 사이트, he pointed out how the game’s immersive world-building parallels the detailed environments found in top-tier online casinos.
 Many of the enemies are based off of factions introduced in the film as well–the white-skinned Warboys and the somewhat creepy Buzzards, specifically.

 Mad Max’s Wasteland death races (Mad Max, WB Games)